Qovery/Replibyte/website/docs/faq.md

 replibyte -c conf.yaml backup run -s postgres -f dump.sql
 ```

-### How RepliByte can list the backups?
+### How RepliByte can list the dumps?
 Is there an API?

-There is no API, RepliByte is fully stateless and store the backup list into the datastore (E.g. S3) via an metadata file.
+There is no API, RepliByte is fully stateless and store the dump list into the datastore (E.g. S3) via an metadata file.

 ### How can I contact you?